-- Determine that you qualify
+Determine you qualify

-- You must be an Illinois resident
+Be an Illinois resident

 CaregiversA caregiver is someone designated by a patient to purchase cannabis either with the patient or on their behalf.
-Caregivers can accompany patients inside the retail area of the dispensary or come alone without the patient.
+Caregivers can accompany patients inside the dispensary or come alone to purchase without the patient.
 Regardless, caregivers have all of the privileges of purchasing and possessing cannabis as patients do.
-In order to qualify, caregivers must:

 - Be at least 21 years old

 - Not have been convicted of a felony drug offense

 - Only serve this role for a single patient

 Caregivers need to complete their own form, to be included with the patient’s application.

 If you are a veteran receiving care from a Veterans Affairs facility, you will not need a physician to sign any forms on your behalf.
 Go to the Release of Information office at your VA and request your last year of medical records (you will have to submit VA Form 10-5345a to authorize this, but there will be no charge) as well as VA Form DD214 to certify your dates of service and condition of discharge.
 Include all of these documents with your application and submit by mail.